-I know creamed corn isn’t served all around the U.S., but I know it’s pretty common, especially in areas where BBQ is a big deal (mostly Midwestern and Southern United States)!
-Having just moved from Texas where barbecue is HUGE, there are countless restaurants and places to get this dish, one being Rudy’s.
-My husband loves their corn and said this was the best cream corn and tasted just like theirs.
+This dish is pretty common in areas where BBQ is a big deal (mostly Midwestern and Southern United States)!
+In Texas, where we used to live, there are countless restaurants and places to get creamed corn, one being Rudy’s.
+My husband loves their corn and said this recipe for homemade cream corn tasted just like theirs.
 Score!

-This easy, cheesy, butter-y corn recipe is simple to make and is very tasty.
-Not only is it great for a summer barbecue, but it’s perfect as a side dish to any meal or even for Thanksgiving.
+This easy, cheesy, butter-y corn recipe is simple to make and is not only great for a summer barbecue, but it’s perfect as a side dish to any meal, or even for Thanksgiving.
 It’s so creamy and delicious it’s hard not to love.

 You will notice that there is some sweetness to the recipe, but that’s why it’s so good!!
 It’s has a little bit of sweet & salty making it irresistible.

 We love that this recipe is simple and has the sweet and savory combo we love so much.
 There are different ways to make this creamed corn – you can use frozen corn or fresh.

 Combine the corn, cream salt, sugar, pepper and butter in a skillet on medium heat.

 In a separate bowl, whisk together the milk and flour, and stir into the corn mixture.
 Cook on medium heat until the mixture is thickened, and the corn is cooked through.

 Remove from heat, and stir in the Parmesan cheese until melted, and serve warm.

 You can also make this using fresh corn.
 Begin, by taking the husks and silk off the corn.
 Use a bowl to catch all the kernels and juice from the cobs.